*** SONY SW RECEIVER PAGE ***

 .......A Bit of History

-The long discontinued Sony ICF-2010 has to go down as the longest running sw receiver of all time, tabletop or portable.
-It was released in the last days of 1984 and was with us (in the US anyway) until the first days of 2003.
+The long discontinued Sony ICF-2010 has to go down as one of the longest running manufactured short wave receivers of all time, tabletop or portable.
+It was released in the last days of 1984 and was sold (in the US anyway) until the first days of 2003.
 It was sold in other parts of the world as the ICF-2001"D".
 I have owned 4 samples over the years.

 I can remember the first 2010 I had my hands on to play with back in January 1985.
 It was indeed a big deal.
 Early versions suffered from a bit of excessive hiss, and indeed the first sample I tested back then was more hissy than later serial numbers I have actually owned.
 Even just a year later.